 WHAT YOU SHOULD KNOW ABOUT PARTIAL DENTURES

 The most obvious difference between bridges and partial dentures is that partials can be removed by the patient.
-This appliance consists of artificial teeth (one or more) affixed to a small portion of artificial gum material (usually made of pink acrylic) and set into a wire frame with clasps that attach to the patient’s natural teeth on either side of the gap.
-As is the case with full sets of dentures, partials should be removed for cleaning and while the patient sleeps.
-Certain foods might be an issue if the partial does not fit properly or moves around inside the patient’s mouth.
+This appliance consists of artificial teeth (one or more) affixed to a small portion of artificial gum material (usually made of pink acrylic) and set into a wireframe with clasps that attach to the patient’s natural teeth on either side of the gap.
+As is the case with full sets of dentures, partials should be removed for cleaning while the patient sleeps.
+Certain foods might be an issue if the part does not fit properly or moves around inside the patient’s mouth.

 DECIDING BETWEEN THE TWO

-While both bridges and partial dentures are effective ways of replacing missing teeth, a partial is the more typical choice for patients who are missing several teeth in a row.
+While both bridges and partial dentures are effective ways of replacing missing teeth, a partial is a more typical choice for patients who are missing several teeth in a row.
 A bridge, on the other hand, is often recommended to replace one or two teeth.
 There are other factors to consider as well.
 To determine which is right for you, talk to your dentist.